Retail Site Selection

 How retail site selection works in practice

 Retail site selection balances demographics, co-tenancy, accessibility, and competitive context.
 A strong location can anchor a region; a weak one can drain resources.
-Population Explorer equips development teams with data-driven workflows.
+Population Explorer equips site selection teams with data-driven workflows to compare and prioritize multiple candidate sites.

 1. Define or import trade areas - Draw buffers, create isochrones, or upload existing polygons for review.